-Any further weakening in the South African government's credit profile or its willingness to support DBSA, could lead to a downgrade.
-In addition, a weakening in DBSA's BCA, driven by a material deterioration in asset-quality metrics or a tightening of its funding and liquidity position, would also likely exert downward rating pressure.
-Likewise, DBSA's issuer rating could be downgraded in there is an increase in leverage through secured borrowings, which would reduce the recovery rate for senior unsecured debt classes, although this remains a low-probability event.
+Any further weakening in the South African government's credit profile or its willingness to support DBSA could lead to a downgrade.
+In addition, a weakening in DBSA's BCA, driven by a significant deterioration in asset-guality metrics or a further tightening of its funding and liquidity positions would also likely exert downward rating pressure.
+Likewise, DBSA's issuer rating could be downgraded if there is an increase in leverage through secured borrowings, which would reduce the recovery rate for senior unsecured debt classes, although this remains a low-probability event.